dr-furious/bc_thesis_original/README.md

 └── requirements.txt
 ```

-## Descriptions of folders and files
+## Description of folders and files
 ### `root` directory files
 **.amlignore**\
 Here is a list of folders and files that are ignored when a job is submitted to the Azure ML platform.
-When a job is submitted, Azure takes a snapshot of the directory it is give as the source directory.
+When a job is submitted, Azure takes a snapshot of the directory it is given as the source directory.
 The files listed in `.amlignore` will be ignored by this operation.

 **.gitignore**\
 Files to be ignored by the Git versioning system.

 **main.ipynb**\
 In this Jupyter notebook, the whole preprocessing, pseudo-mask generating, and pseudo-mask fusing pipeline can be run.
 It also provides the visualizations of preprocessed images and pseudo-masks.
-By default, this notebook is run, so you can also see the outputs of each cell.
+This notebook has already been executed, so you can also see the outputs of each cell.
 Open the [main.ipynb](./main.ipynb) to see it.

 **main.py**\
 This is the main training and evaluation script.
 It can be run both locally and on the Azure ML platform.
 See the [Demo](#how-to-run-the-demo) section to see both possible options.